tanishqraghuwanshi678-afk/Vityarthi/README.md

 -Item name.
 -Place where lost/found.
 -Contact information.

-Then stores the data inside a list of dictionaries.
+-Then stores the data inside a list of dictionaries.

 2. View All Items